2 Setting Up to Use the Yocto Project

 Your VHDX file path is:

-Optimize your VHDX file: Open a Windows Powershell as Administrator to optimize your VHDX file, shutting down WSL first:
+optimize-vhdcmdlet below, first install the Hyper-V option on Windows.
+Then, open a Windows Powershell as Administrator to optimize your VHDX file, shutting down WSL first:

 C:\WINDOWS\system32> wsl --shutdown C:\WINDOWS\system32> optimize-vhd -Path C:\Users\myuser\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79abcdefgh\LocalState\ext4.vhdx -Mode full